If you’ve read anything related to startups, marketing or online business in the last few years, you’ve undoubtedly heard of growth hacking.

 If your primary “macro” goal on your website is for a user to complete a purchase, a micro goal is any action taken by the user that brings them one step closer to that goal.
 It could be adding something to a shopping cart, creating an account or signing up for a newsletter.
-Users frequently complete several micro goals before completing a macro goal, and understanding this progression will help you optimize your sales funnel.
+Users frequently complete several micro-goals before completing a macro goal, and understanding this progression will help you optimise your sales funnel.

 One Metric That Matters (OMTM) is an ambitious growth goal set by a business that guides all of a growth hacker’s activities.
 Everything he or she does should be in pursuit of, and evaluated against the company’s OMTM.
 It should be ambitious, measurable, achievable and specific.
 An example might be “To attain 100m in revenue by 2020 through the sale of 3,000 new retainers.”

-Leveraging the established audience of another organization or influencer in your industry to gain additional exposure and traction.
-It can often take the form of guest posting or cross promoting with organizations that market to the same target audience but are not direct competitors.
+Leveraging the established audience of another organisation or influencer in your industry to gain additional exposure and traction.
+It can often take the form of guest posting or cross-promoting with organisations that market to the same target audience but are not direct competitors.